How to Grow $30K to $50K per Month in 12 Weeks: The Hiring Sequence That Skips 3 Months of Delay

 Posted on LinkedIn and two job boards.
 Got 40 applications in one week.

-Week 4-5: Interview for Outcomes
+Week 4–5: Interview For Outcomes

-Desmond interviewed 6 candidates.
-Asked outcome-based questions:
+Desmond interviewed 6 candidates and asked outcome-based questions:

 “Health score is at 82.
 What would you do to raise it to 85+?”